yangby-cryptape/forcerelay-verifier/config.md

 # The latest checkpoint.
 This should be a trusted checkpoint that is no greater than ~2 weeks old.
 # If you are unsure what checkpoint to use, you can skip this option and set either `load_external_fallback` or `fallback` values (described below) to fetch a checkpoint.
 Though this is not recommended and less secure.
 checkpoint = "0x85e6151a246e8fdba36db27a0c7678a575346272fe978c9281e13a8b26cdfa68"
-# The directory to store the checkpoint database in.
-If not provided, Helios will use "~/.helios/data/mainnet", where `mainnet` is the network.
-# It is recommended to set this directory to a persistent location mapped to a fast storage device.
-data_dir = "/home/user/.helios/mainnet"
 # The maximum age of a checkpoint in seconds.
 If the checkpoint is older than this, Helios will attempt to fetch a new checkpoint.
 max_checkpoint_age = 86400
 # A checkpoint fallback is used if no checkpoint is provided or the given checkpoint is too old.